 2. If you want to change the world, find someone to help you paddle

 Absolute harmony is critical to paddle through the surf exercises.
-McRaven says the only way to successfully complete the course is everyone paddling together in equal effort – a true team effort.
+McRaven says the only way to successfully complete the course is for everyone to paddle together in equal effort – a true team effort.

 How well does your team work together?
 Are there cliques?
 Has group-think choked innovation?
 Or has internal politics stifled honesty and challenge?

-If your team are not paddling together how can you reach your destination?
-More than likely all the effort has result in paddling in a big circle.
+If your team is not paddling together how can you reach your destination?
+More than likely all the effort has resulted in paddling in a big circle.
 How cohesive is your team?
 Is there challenge?
-Or a “yes” culture?
+Or is it a “yes” culture?

 3. If you want to change the world, measure a person by the size of their heart, not the size of their flippers

 The old saying “don’t judge a book by its cover” is more than relevant in schools.
 It is quick to judge others for a number of reasons.
 During Seal training, McRaven refers to one drill boat as the “Munchkins”.
-They were all quite small therefore wearing tiny flippers.
-However, the “munchkins” were not to poke fun at – they out swam, out paddled and out-performed all the other teams.
+They were all quite small, therefore, wearing tiny flippers.
+The “munchkins” were not to poke fun at – they out swam, out paddled and out-performed all the other teams.

 What is your staff culture?
 Is it a great equaliser?
 Or does resentment and fear paralyse team players?
 Do conscious and unconscious biases play a part into decision making?